Every stage of the recruitment and selection process is competitive.

 This is a very simplistic example but this means that when the person specification states good communication skills you should begin thinking about what that means for the specialty and drawing examples from your experience that illustrate that type of communication.

 It is recommended that you talk to others about what these competencies mean and seek help in ‘unpicking’ your own experiences.
-Once you have a considerable number of examples in mind, you can begin to write an application form or CV and prepare for an assessment centre or interview.
+Once you have a considerable number of examples in mind, you can begin to write an application form and prepare for an assessment centre or interview.